 Todd Shelton's brand of casual wear for men and women is entirely manufactured at its factory and showroom in New Jersey, and sold direct-to-consumer through its online store.
 The in-house approach makes it easier to maintain sustainable practices and cater to individual customers with unique size and fit options.

 A veteran-owned company, American Fitness Wear offers free shipping within the U.S. from its headquarters in downtown Los Angeles, where it employs some of the city's top designers to produce fashionable yet affordable athletic wear for men and women.
-Only a select few of its products are not 100% American-made, and all are noted in the product descriptions.
+Only a select few of its products are not 100 percent American-made, and all are noted in the product descriptions.